hindu-comm/mail_stream_indology/2015/04/Yantra_symbol_and_no/159__Paolo_Eugenio_Rosati.md

 --
-PhD candidate in "Civilizations of Asia and Africa" ​'Sapienza' University of Rome
+PhD candidate in "Civilizations of Asia and Africa" 'Sapienza' University of Rome
-​​Department
+Department
 Italian Institute of Oriental Studies
-(​South Asia Section​)
+(South Asia Section)

 skype: paoloe.rosati